Articles

 Why “Just Think Positive” Is Some of the Least Helpful Advice You Can Give Someone With Anxiety

 Telling someone to “just think positive” when they're anxious doesn't help: it piles on guilt.
-Here's what the evidence says actually works: reframing, slow breathing, grounding and gratitude done without the performance.
+What the evidence backs instead: reframing, slow breathing, grounding and gratitude done without the performance.

 By the MoodFire Editorial Team